Funding Your Education

 Start as a non-degree seeking student!

 Start your midwifery education with just academics by becoming a non-degree seeking student (just to get started).
-When a student is considered “non-degree seeking”, they pay just $75 per credit and are only required to have one academic preceptor.
+When a student is considered “non-degree seeking”, they pay just $75 per credit and starting in 2021, will not be required to have a preceptor to take classes à la carte.
 Clinical credit cannot be earned until you enroll in a degree program, though PEP clinicals can be considered for transfer upon enrollment.

 Additionally, there are two huge benefits of this route: